 Cons of tax withholding include a short-term loss of income, loss of investment interest income, sticker shock if you owe extra taxes and a disconnect from your annual salary.

 Short-Term Loss of Income

 When money is withheld from your paycheck, you're giving the government an interest-free loan.
 Even if you aren't over-withheld, if you had the use of that money until the end of the quarter, as a self-employed person would, you'd probably be able to make better use of it.
 You could invest it for the short term or use it to pay down debt, reducing the amount of interest you have to pay on the amount of money that you owe.

 If you get a tax refund, it means that you allowed the government to take too much money out of your paycheck.
 While there may be some room for debate as to whether accurate withholding is an interest-free loan to the government, it's undeniable that over-withholding is.
 When you put too much money in your January 1 withholding and you don't get a refund until April of the following year, you're missing out on the opportunity to earn interest on that money for 15 months.
 Even if you use your over-withholding as a savings plan, you'd still do better if you were able to invest the money.

 While under-withholding is a good deal from a financial perspective since you're keeping your money for a longer period of time, it can be a hardship for people that don't have extra money come April 15.
-If you have a life change that increases your tax liability -- like getting divorced or earning unexpected money from outside of work -- you'll probably owe money when you do your tax return.
+If you have a life change that increases your tax liability – like getting divorced or earning unexpected money from outside of work – you'll probably owe money when you do your tax return.

 With withholding, your money goes to your taxes as if you had never earned it.
-You don't ever see your true salary -- you just see your net pay.
-In the minds of some political thinkers, the painlessness of paying taxes masks the true cost of income tax.
+You don't ever see your true salary – you just see your net pay.
+In the minds of some political thinkers, the painlessness of paying taxes masks the true cost and cons of income tax.
 They argue that if every American had to write a check every quarter, as self-employed people do, they'd be less willing to support the current income tax system.